Finding the next Trevor Lawrence, and more spring football storylines

 Year of the Duck?

-The complexion changed dramatically for Oregon when quarterback Justin Herbert decided to return to school for his senior season, making the Ducks one of the top contenders in the Pac-12 race.
+The complexion changed dramatically for Oregon when quarterback Justin Herbert decided to return to school for his senior season, making the Ducks one of the top contenders in the Pac-12.
 In three seasons at Oregon, Herbert has passed for nearly 7,000 yards and 62 touchdowns and is surrounded by a solid supporting cast.
 Since losing to Ohio State in the national championship game to cap the 2014 season, Oregon has won more than eight games in the regular season only once (2015).
 So with Mario Cristobal entering his second season as coach, the Ducks should figure prominently in the College Football Playoff conversation.
 They open the season against Auburn in Arlington, Texas, and also have a tough road conference schedule with games at Stanford, Washington and USC.

 Impact true freshmen

-It's probably a little unfair to compare anybody to Clemson quarterback Trevor Lawrence when you consider everything he accomplished last season as a true freshmen in leading the Tigers to a national championship.
+It's probably a little unfair to compare anybody to Clemson quarterback Trevor Lawrence when you consider everything he accomplished last season as a true freshman, leading the Tigers to a national championship.
 But who are some of those true freshmen this coming season already on campus and poised to make a big splash?

 Keep an eye on Arizona State quarterback Jayden Daniels, LSU cornerback Derek Stingley, Wisconsin quarterback Graham Mertz, Oklahoma receiver Jadon Haselwood, Texas offensive lineman Tyler Johnson, Alabama defensive end Antonio Alfano, Nebraska quarterback/athlete Luke McCaffrey, Tennessee offensive lineman Wanya Morris and Ohio State receiver Garrett Wilson.